 My great grandpa, a first generation American, born to Welsh immigrants, found work as a farmer in his youth in Illinois, then as a stoker or ‘fire man’ on a train and was eventually a railroad engineer for the Chicago and Northwestern.
 He contracted tuberculosis while living in the mid-West.
 Toward the end of his life, he stayed at sanatoriums in the desert regions of Winslow, Arizona and Los Angeles, California.
 His treatment at those early American sanatoriums most likely consisted of a special diet (emphasizing fruit, vegetables, eggs and milk),and plenty of fresh air and rest, as these were among the few ways in which tb patients were handled in his lifetime.
 Patients knew they were simply biding time before ‘the captain of death’ handed them their permanent leave papers.

 His last stop was the Hotel San Gabriel in the then sparsely populated, pre-Hollywood, Los Angeles, California.
 His departure from the ‘City of Hope,’so named because of the tb sanatoriums sprouting up there, and his return to rural Iowa, are marked on the 1900 Census where the census taker drew a line over all the pertinent information columns and simply wrote ‘left before enumeration.’
 Enumeration day was June 6, 1900.
 Today his homeward journey would last 24 hrs, driving long highways through Nevada, Utah, Wyoming and Nebraska.
 In his day, railroad tracks carried not just freight but passenger cars across those states.
 He returned to Iowa and died a few days later.
-Gone at 39, he left behind a rail worker’s pension and home for his wife, two daughters and my grandpa, who was 3 years old at the time.
+Gone at 39, he missed leaving behind a rail worker’s pension, as the C & NW only started a pension plan in 1900, and a home in Sutherland, Iowa for his wife, two daughters and my grandpa, who was 3 years old at the time.

 What is Tubeculosis